eecs485staff/madoop/README_Hadoop_Streaming.md

 ## Overview
 [Hadoop Streaming](https://hadoop.apache.org/docs/r1.2.1/streaming.html) is a MapReduce API that works with any programming language.
 The mapper and the reducer are executables that read input from stdin and write output to stdout.

+## Partition
+The MapReduce framework begins execution by splitting the input files among mappers.
+If the input size is large, a real MapReduce framework will break it into smaller chunks (based on the number of mappers) to evenly distribute the map work.
+Because faking MapReduce at the command line assumes one mapper, we'll skip this step in our example.

 ## Map
 The mapper is an executable that reads input from stdin and writes output to stdout.
 Here's an example `map.py` which is part of a word count MapReduce program.
 ```python